The Rundown

 Many pools will state what size dogs they’re created for, so it’s not really that hard to figure out!

-How can I keep my dog safe in the pool?
+Q: How can I keep my dog safe in the pool?

-Firstly, introduce your dog to the pool slowly, if he hasn’t already leapt in!
+A: Firstly, introduce your dog to the pool slowly, if he hasn’t already leapt in!
 Show him that there’s nothing to be afraid of and that he can safely get into the water.
 You may have to climb in yourself to illustrate this point to him.

-Never leave the pool full.
+Never leave the swimming pool full.
 Empty it after every use, and refill it if your pup wants to swim again.
 This is not only safer for dogs, but for any kids around too!

 Supervise!
 Never leave your dog unattended when they’re in the pool.
 Things can happen quickly, and time is of the essence when accidents do happen.